ArtCC/github-contributions-stream-deck-plugin/README.md

 After installation, the GitHub Contributions plugin should appear in your Stream Deck application.

-Note: In the future, when the plugin becomes available on the Elgato Stream Deck Market, you will be able to install it directly from there.
-Purchasing the plugin from the official market will help support the development of more independent software.
-Thank you for your support!

 ## Configuration

 1. Drag the GitHub Contributions action onto your Stream Deck.